ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 Safari 10.1 (desktop)/10.3 (iOS).

+## babel
+Our code is written using JS syntax that not all our target browsers can support.
+So we use babel to transpile/polyfill our code so it will run on all our target.
+We target browsers with [browserslist](https://github.com/browserslist/browserslist) and you can find our config in the `browserslist` key in `package.json`.

 ## UI Framework - Onsen UI
 We're using [Onsen](https://onsen.io) as it gives us a native app feel from a purely web based client.
 It's also smart enough to style itself correctly based